HanjSong/email-service/README.md

  * Sendgrid : https://sendgrid.com/docs/index.html

 # TODO
+ * `Bootstrap-Vue` is used for the UI but currently UI is not fully responsive on smallest view port
- * IE 11 and below notice message to recommend to use modern browsers.
+ * IE 11 and below notice message to recommend to use modern browsers
- * Frontend unit test coverage is currently only around 20%
+ * Unit test execution should be included as part of the project build
+ * Consider using Swagger UI for automated rest API documentation when application gets complicated.